 This landscape method has been developed to prioritize potential wetland, floodplain, and riparian restoration sites for maximizing habitat benefits for salmonid fish species.
 The results will then be used in the identification of stormwater retrofits sites.
-Sites with high fish habitat value will be avoided.
+Those sites with high salmonid habitat value will be avoided.